 A lot of what they do is split 50/50.
 While Wolfgang is responsible for any Photoshop work, who actually takes the image can be either one of them.
 They are so in sync that it would be difficult to tell a difference from the images themselves.
 At best, the image making itself shows only a slight nuance of friendly competition.
 Either way, they always end up in the same place.

 Wolfgang also owned and published Wig Magazine from 2006 to 2009, but they eventually went broke because of his insistence on using only the finest paper!
 It has since become a cult thingie, and if you can find one,…BUY IT!
 I’m sure it’ll be a collectors item one day.

 Art or Commerce?

 They really work more like artists, as opposed to commercial photographers, including where they live, shoot, and general lifestyle.
 They’re more like Warhols as opposed to Testinos.
 Although they do now have an agent, and I’m sure you’ll be seeing a lot more of them.

 Will they eventually be recognized in the normal cliched circles of photography?
 Well, I don’t know, but they should.
 But that’s a very hard nut to crack.
 But then they may not give a hoot.
 Only the work matters, and they are living up to their potential.
 And it’s time for the money people to get their heads out of their collective arses. (this is an opinion piece)

 If you’re are going to go the “Polaroid” 8×10 route, other than old stock and Impossible, I don’t know where to get 8×10 instant film.
-But Impossible does make instant film in that size!
+But Impossible (now Polaroid) does make instant film in that size!
 Find 8×10 Camera